 Employers are required to pay out unused PTO if an employee leaves during the middle of the year, up to the amount the employee has accrued during the current year.

 International businesses with UK workers can offer unlimited PTO, but they must ensure their employees take enough time off.
 Employers who do not track PTO for workers in their home country must track PTO for workers in the UK to remain compliant with UK law.

 UK employees may miss up to one week of work without needing to provide a doctor’s note, also called a “fit note.”
 After one week, however, the sick employee must provide the employer with a document from a doctor verifying the illness.

-Statutory sick pay, also known as long-term sick pay, provides workers with £95.85 per week and is paid by the employer.
+Statutory sick pay, also known as long-term sick pay, provides workers with £109.40 per week (as of April 2023) and is paid by the employer.
 If the employee remains ill, the employer must pay statutory sick pay for a duration of up to 28 weeks.
 Employment contracts can extend this time period but cannot shorten it.

 Although a worker on long-term sick leave cannot be forced to work, workers continue to accrue PTO during their absence as if they were at work.
 If an employee chooses to quit after several weeks of sick leave, the employer must pay out unused PTO accrued up to the day of departure, not up to the day the illness began.

 Maternity leave in the UK is split into two parts: ordinary maternity leave and additional maternity leave.
 Ordinary maternity leave lasts for the first 26 weeks, while additional maternity leave adds another 26 possible weeks, for a total of 52 weeks of leave.
 Expecting mothers may begin to take their leave 11 weeks prior to the due date.
 Mothers are required by UK law to take at least two weeks of leave after the birth of the child.